hassaanmuzammil/agora/README.md

 - No admin UI for creating users or promoting/demoting admins — this is a database/script-level action today (group creation and membership do have a UI, under "Groups").
 - Only one file type is supported for upload: PDF.
 - No rate limiting on chat requests — be mindful of this if exposing an instance publicly with a real API key.
+- No caching layer (query or embedding) — every request re-runs the full pipeline.
 - Not yet deployed to a public host — local Docker Compose only, for now.